ajinChen/automatic-feature-selection/README.md

 Procedure:

-1. Compute the baseline on validation metric for a model trained on all features
+a.
+Compute the baseline on validation metric for a model trained on all features
-2. Permute evaluating feature in the validation set
+b.
+Permute evaluating feature in the validation set
-3. Compute validation score on new validation data
+c.
+Compute validation score on new validation data
-4. The importance score is the difference between two validation scores.
+d.
+The importance score is the difference between two validation scores.

 However, this method may create nonsensical records through permutation.